rebelsky/sams-assorted-musings-reflections/joc-canvas-toc.md

 Markdown rather than using a graphical text editor.
 (I am significantly faster in Markdown, at least for most tasks.)
 I wrote something that identified parts of my course that I expected to be there, and made sure that they were there (creating them as necessary).
+I even wrote a few scripts to delete parts of a course, so that I could clean up the messes that some of my other scripts made.

 But most of my programming work was in building programs that let me manage what Canvas calls "modules", thematic (and, usually, temporal) groups of